 For more information on the research and clinical activities of the Center, click here

-As part of the Melanoma Center's ongoing efforts to advance and support translational research to find the cure, the Center announces the availability of funding to support projects.
+As part of the Penn State Hershey Cancer Institute's and the Melanoma Center's ongoing efforts to advance and support translational research to find the cure, the Center announces the availability of funding to support projects.
 The funds available were raised through the Annual Chocolate Tour fundraising effort.
 For more information on the funds available and how to apply.

 2011: New Frontiers for Melanoma Centers: "Strategies for diagnosis, management and collaborative research